comprna/R2Dtool/README.md

 - Because the output files will have a header, this may need to be removed prior to opening the file on some genome browsers.

-### Utilities: Convert CHEUI model II output to a bed-like input
+### Utilities: Convert CHEUI model II output to a BED-like input
-- This script transposes CHEUI coordinates by +3 (bed interval start) and +4 (bed interval end) to represent a single nuecleotide
+- This script transposes CHEUI coordinates by +3 (BED interval start) and +4 (BED interval end) to represent a single nuecleotide
 ```
 bash cheui_to_bed.sh [cheui model II output file] [cheui_to_bed output file]
 ```